-OBP accomplishes its mission through a focused portfolio of complementary counter-improvised explosive device (IED) capability development programs, supporting four core initiatives:
+OBP accomplishes its mission through a focused portfolio of complementary counter-IED capability development programs, supporting four core initiatives:

 - Coordination of National and Intergovernmental Counter-IED Efforts

 - Information Sharing and Decision Support

 OBP has a leading role in implementation of the national counter-IED policy, articulated through Presidential Policy Directive 17 (PPD-17): countering IEDs; serving as the Deputy Administrator of the federal interagency Joint Program Office for Countering Improvised Explosive Devices (JPO C-IED), which coordinates and tracks federal government progress in building national counter-IED capabilities; and working in close collaboration with the White House National Security Council (NSC).

 OBP also leads DHS in implementation of the national counter-IED policy by administering the DHS Counter-IED Program Management Office (PMO) and chairing the DHS IED Working Group.

 Through its leadership role, OBP is instrumental in aligning DHS and national counter-IED efforts through centralized and effective coordination of ongoing programs, resulting in better resource allocation within OBP and across DHS and our federal, state, local, tribal, territorial, and private sector partners.

 OBP systematically identifies and assesses the nation’s capabilities to counter IED threats and drives capability improvement through enhanced strategy, investment, and planning-based resource optimization.